 There's more to Budgie than those celebrated covers by Metallica.

-When Bruce Dickinson Continued His Solo Career With ‘Balls to Picasso’
+How Bruce Dickinson Stretched His Creative Wings With ‘Balls to Picasso’

 The newly formed supergroup shot to the top of the charts, selling four million copies in the U.S. alone.